by Calculated Risk on 6/11/2020 01:24:00 PM

-The Federal Reserve released the Q3 2019 Flow of Funds report today: Flow of Funds.
+The Federal Reserve released the Q1 2020 Flow of Funds report today: Flow of Funds.

-The net worth of households and nonprofits rose to $113.8 trillion during the third quarter of 2019.
-The value of directly and indirectly held corporate equities decreased $0.3 trillion and the value of real estate increased $0.2 trillion.Click on graph for larger image.
+The net worth of households and nonprofits fell to $110.8 trillion during the first quarter of 2020.
+The value of directly and indirectly held corporate equities decreased $7.8 trillion and the value of real estate increased $0.4 trillion.Click on graph for larger image.

-Household debt increased 3.3 percent at an annual rate in the third quarter of 2019.
-Consumer credit grew at an annual rate of 5.1 percent, while mortgage debt (excluding charge-offs) grew at an annual rate of 2.7 percent.
+Household debt increased 3.9 percent at an annual rate in the first quarter of 2020.
+Consumer credit grew at an annual rate of 1.6 percent, while mortgage debt (excluding charge-offs) grew at an annual rate of 3.2 percent.

 The first graph shows Households and Nonprofit net worth as a percent of GDP.
-Household net worth, as a percent of GDP, is higher than the peak in 2006 (housing bubble), and above the stock bubble peak.
+Even with the decline in stock prices in March, household net worth, as a percent of GDP, was higher than the peak in 2006 (housing bubble), and above the stock bubble peak.

-Net Worth as a percent of GDP decreased slightly in Q3.
+Net Worth as a percent of GDP decreased in Q1.

 This includes real estate and financial assets (stocks, bonds, pension reserves, deposits, etc) net of liabilities (mostly mortgages).
 Note that this does NOT include public debt obligations.

 This graph shows homeowner percent equity since 1952.

 Household percent equity (as measured by the Fed) collapsed when house prices fell sharply in 2007 and 2008.

 In Q1 2020, household percent equity (of household real estate) was at 64.8% - up from Q4.